Supplier Visit & Capability Validation in China

 This is why many supplier decisions fail before production even begins.

-A “Yes” Does Not Mean the Project Is Accepted
+A “Yes” Does Not Mean The Project Is Accepted

 A supplier saying “yes” during a visit does not mean the project is truly accepted.